securityfirst/tent-content/contents_en/operations/arrests/beginner/discrimination-and-torture.md

 - Male staff should not generally supervise female detainees, but this rule is not applied in many countries, and female staff do also abuse women prisoners.

-*Developing a relationship with guards may reduce your risk of assault.*
+*Developing a rapport with guards may reduce your risk of assault.*

 (Learn more about [Sexual Assault](umbrella://lesson/sexual-assault).)